Dr. Deborah Powell

 Wellington Region

-I’m always happy to be contacted with questions or concerns by members in the Wellington Region or further afield.
+I’m always happy to be contacted with questions or concerns from members so feel free to get in touch!

 Dr. James Simpson